|SCHOOL SEAL||SCHOOL MASCOT||SCHOOL PATRON||SCHOOL COLORS|

 The continuing growth of the Catholic community in Chester County called for new and expanded facilities.
 His eminence Anthony Cardinal Bevilaqua presided at the groundbreaking ceremony on October 27, 1996.
 The 246,000 square foot educational facility opened in Downingtown in September 1998.
 The facility includes a 1,200-seat auditorium, a spacious library, and state-of-the-art computer and science labs.
 It also comprises modern athletic facilities including a 1,000-seat gymnasium with an auxiliary gym, a weight room, a 400-meter track, baseball and softball fields and several all-purpose fields, a football field with a press box and stadium seating, soccer, rugby, field hockey, lacrosse and more.
 The surrounding 80 acres of rich Chester County land provide a beautiful natural setting for a peaceful, rich, and safe learning environment.

-Since the founding of Bishop Shanahan High School, the leadership has boldly met changes in demographics and challenges from society.
+Bishop Shanahan's rich legacy can be traced to the Christian values and academic excellence Since the founding of Bishop Shanahan High School, the leadership has boldly met changes in demographics and challenges from society.
 Striving to live as Jesus lived, the faculty and staff of Bishop Shanahan High School are committed to ethical and moral education which reaches beyond the walls of the classroom.
 The whole school community is united by the conviction that all members of the Bishop Shanahan community are people of God called to serve others.
 Recognizing parents as the primary educators, Bishop Shanahan enters into an educational partnership with the parents and guardians of our students to ensure the most meaningful Catholic education possible.

 BSHS provides an unequaled educational setting where the focus is on each student’s finding and developing his or her gifts and talents.
 To this end, BSHS provides a wide variety of educational, co-curricular, and extracurricular experiences to help all students develop their potential as persons made in the image and likeness of God.
 As a result, over 98% of our graduates pursue higher education at a four year college or university.
 A significant number of our students achieve National Merit recognition, Advance Placement scholar honors by the College Board, and National Honor Society membership.
 Students have opportunities to participate in the Diocesan Scholar Program at local Catholic colleges or the Immaculata Partnership at Bishop Shanahan High School.
 Others achieve MOUS certification through the Microsoft Office User’s Program.
 Students also pursue opportunities in the Honors Allied Health Program and the Teacher’s Academy partnership with CAT Brandywine.
 A Broad spectrum of students is welcome at BSHS.
 Some participate in a widely extensive and extremely successful AP Program, while others receive learning support through Intermediate Unit assistance.
 All students receive individual student placement, rostering, and guidance support.